• Out & About

 Creamy Acres Night of Terror

 Night of Terror at this Mullica Hill farm is considered one of the Northeast region’s scariest Halloween destinations.
-This 100-acre complex features half a dozen bone-chilling attractions where visitors will come face-to-face with zombies, attack dogs, chainsaw-wielding maniacs and killer clowns.
+This 100-acre complex features half a dozen bone-chilling attractions where visitors will encounter zombies, attack dogs, chainsaw-wielding maniacs and killer clowns.
 There’s also the sought-after haunted paintball hayride.

-HGTV named Night of Terror as one of the scariest destinations for haunted houses in the Northeast, second only to the event in Salem, Massachusetts, home to the famous witch trials of the 1690s.
+HGTV named Night of Terror as one of the scariest destinations for haunted houses in the Northeast, second only to Salem, Massachusetts – home to the famous witch trials of the 1690s.
 And the Ride of Terror has been described as the best haunted hayride in the Garden State.

 Eastern State Penitentiary Historic Site

-Inside the walls of this once-operational 10-acre prison, a National Historic Landmark, those seeking the thrill of fright can find it during the wildly popular Halloween Nights.
-Described as a “Halloween Festival of Epic Proportions,” the event was totally reimagined in 2021 and introduces new features each year.
+Inside the walls of this once operational 10-acre prison, a National Historic Landmark, those seeking the thrill of fright, are sure to find it at the wildly popular Halloween Nights.
+Described as a “Halloween Festival of Epic Proportions,” the event was reimagined in 2021 and has continued yearly with added enhancements.

 Offered on select evenings through November 8, Halloween Nights features five haunted houses, live entertainment, themed bars and tours of the long-abandoned cell blocks and yards.
 Haunted houses include Delirium, Big Top Terror, Machine Shop, Nightmares and The Crypt.